Getting news from preference-driven social media…

 How does introducing a fact checking guide impact the participant’s ability to determine news source credibility and what does this do to the news experience?

 We wanted to validate the idea of fact checking on the part of social media user.
 To understand how people do this without guidance, participants were asked to think aloud while fact checking a news article from a source they don't know.
 We then introduced a fact checking guide and asked the participants to check a second article from another unfamiliar source.

-We generated insights from our research through affinity diagramming.
+We generated insights from our research through affinity diagramming and whiteboarding.